coreruleset/documentation/content/development/regex_assembly.md

 The include processor reduces repetition across assembly files.
 Repeated blocks can be put into a file in the `include` directory and then be included with the `include` processor comment.
 Include files are normal assembly files, hence include files can also contain further include directives.
 The only restriction is that included files must not contain the prefix of suffix markers.
 This is a technical limitation in the [crs-toolchain]({{< ref "crs_toolchain" >}}).

-The contents of an include file could, for example, be the alternation of accepted HTTP headers:
+The contents of an include file could, for example, be the alternation of accepted HTTP methods:

 ```python
 POST